 AESTSrv stands for Andrea Electronics System Tray Audio Service

 The program is not visible.
-AEstSrv.exe is not a Windows system file.
-The AEstSrv.exe file is a Microsoft signed file.
-Therefore the technical security rating is 17% dangerous, however you should also read the user reviews.
+AESTSrv.exe is not a Windows system file.
+The AESTSrv.exe file is a Microsoft signed file.
+Therefore the technical security rating is 18% dangerous, however you should also read the user reviews.

-If AEstSrv.exe is located in a subfolder of "C:\Program Files", the security rating is 17% dangerous.
-The file size is 81,920 bytes.
+If AESTSrv.exe is located in a subfolder of "C:\Program Files", the security rating is 20% dangerous.
+The file size is 81,920 bytes (98% of all occurrences) or 319,488 bytes.
 The program has no visible window.
-The AEstSrv.exe file is a trustworthy file from Microsoft.
-It is not a Windows core file.
+It is a trustworthy file from Microsoft.
+The AESTSrv.exe file is not a Windows system file.

-Important: Some malware disguises itself as AEstSrv.exe, particularly when not located in the C:\Windows\System32 folder.
-Therefore, you should check the AEstSrv.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as AESTSrv.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Therefore, you should check the AESTSrv.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.